Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUST id="golang-api-options-ptr" %} allow the user to pass a pointer to the structure as the last parameter.
 If the user passes `nil`, then the method should assume appropriate default values for all the structure’s fields.
 Note that `nil` and a zero-initialized `<MethodNameOptions>` structure are **NOT** required to be semantically equivalent.

-{% include requirement/MUSTNOT id="golang-api-mocked-params" %} define a function or method to accept a client, iterator, or operation type as a parameter as this breaks the consumer's ability to mock the value.
-Instead, define an interface containing **only** the methods required by the caller and accept that interface as the parameter.

 ### Parameter Validation

 The service client will have several methods that perform requests on the service. _Service parameters_ are directly passed across the wire to an Azure service. _Client parameters_ are not passed directly to the service, but used within the client library to fulfill the request.
 Examples of client parameters include values that are used to construct a URI, or a file that needs to be uploaded to storage.